TristanMouchet/laravel-mix-simple-image-processing/README.md

-# Laravel Mix - Simple Image processing
+# Laravel Mix - Simple Image Processing

 A simple laravel mix plugin to copy/minify/resize images in your projects.